openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 \end{array}\right)$$

 So for any matrix $M$, $MI = IM = M$.

+**Note:** You may have noticed that we're very careful right now with the order of multiplications, like when we took extra care to describe that $MI = IM$.
+There's a good reason for that, and you'll discover it in a few pages.

 ##### Scale
 You might remember that when scaling a vector (i.e point in space and/or velocity and/or force and/or brightness value for a colour, etc), we may choose to scale it uniformly by scalar multiplication **/\* TODO:Example \*/** or, because of a weird language design choice, most graphics applications will allow you to scale non-uniformly on a per-component basis: **/\* TODO:Example \*/**